MicroStrategy/rest-api-docs/docs/common-workflows/manage-filter-objects/retrieve-a-filters-definition.md

 ---
-title: Workflow Sample - Retrieve a Filter's Definition
+title: Workflow sample - Retrieve a filter's definition
-sidebar_label: Retrieve a Filter's Definition
+sidebar_label: Retrieve a filter's definition
 description: This topic covers several workflows for retrieving a filter's definition.
 ---